chameleon-ai/webm-for-4chan/README.md

 ## Advanced Features
 - Smart mono mixdown and audio bitrate calculation
 - "vocal trim" mode, which will trim the silence in between sentences while ignoring noise from bgm
+- "bgm swap" mode, which will replace any background music and keep the vocals

 Each advanced feature module can also be run stand-alone on the command-line.